What is it?

-The Feldenkrais Method® is a unique approach that utilizes gentle movement and awareness to tap into the nervous system’s innate ability to learn.
+The Feldenkrais Method® is a unique approach that utilizes gentle movement and awareness to tap into the nervous system’s fundamental capacity for learning.
 While it is sought out primarily by people wanting to move out of pain or improve their movement, the Feldenkrais Method® offers a comprehensive practice to develop a more flexible mind and more functional BEHAVIOR.

 Feldenkrais Practitioners® are trained to create learning scenarios instead of acquiring a fixed, repetitive technique or one size fits all protocol.
 The work is taught in two complementary formats that help you develop a clearer self-image so that your inner intentions and outer actions are in alignment.